-If your NAS storage device has failed, power it down immediately.
+If your Network Attached Storage device has failed, power it down immediately so your NAS data recovery attempts have the greatest chance for success.
 If you call your manufacturer’s support department, before you do anything they suggest, take notes and call us immediately for a free phone consultation.

 Our engineers are highly experienced with NAS recovery, and will help relieve your stress and give you confidence that your data is still within reach.

-SERT engineers recover data from NAS storage devices made by all manufacturers on a weekly basis.
+SERT engineers recover data from NAS storage devices made by all manufacturers.
 With SERT, your NAS is in good hands if you have encountered any of the following types of failures:

-Our engineers are available during regular business hours to answer your questions about how to move forward with recovery from your device.
+Our NAS data recovery engineers are available during regular business hours to answer your questions about how to move forward with recovery from your device.

 Recovering files from a NAS server or storage device isn’t as easy as connecting a SATA cable and slaving a drive to a computer.
 Free downloads quickly become empty promises from free raid recovery software.
 These cause as many problems for our clients as OEM support departments.